Skip to content

 Create an InfraEnv

-An InfraEnv is a enviroment to which hosts booting the live ISO can join as Agents.
+An InfraEnv is a environment to which hosts booting the live ISO can join as Agents.
 In this case, the Agents will be created in the same namespace as our HostedControlPlane.

 export SSH_PUB_KEY=$(cat $HOME/.ssh/id_rsa.pub)